Overview

 Eligibility

-Given the nature of this fellowship, privileges as a limited clinical practitioner in the applicant’s specialty area at Cleveland Clinic is a requirement.
+Given the nature of the Health Care Administration Leadership and Management fellowship, privileges as a limited clinical practitioner (and only as an LCP) in the specialty area at Cleveland Clinic is a requirement.

 Please direct any questions to Donna Baumiller, MS, C-TAGME.